jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 2009-05-03

 Process Control like main processes and sub processes and the logging of user actions and stopping other processes from running if one process is in error state and a process monitor and notifications when something goes wrong...
-This should be part of Coding Concepts.
+This should be part of Coding Aspects.
 I am not sure how yet.

 JJ